-Any life insurance corporation subject to Article 33 of the Tax Law is subject to the additional premiums tax under section 1510, the limitation on tax under section 1505(a)(2) and the floor limitation on tax under section 1505(b).
+Any life insurance corporation subject to Tax Law Article 33 is subject to the additional premiums tax under section 1510, the limitation on tax under section 1505(a)(2) and the floor limitation on tax under section 1505(b).
 For more information on the floor limitation on tax, see TSB-M-03(9)C, Summary of Insurance Corporation Tax Legislative Changes Enacted in 2003.

 Use Schedule H to compute premiums due under sections 1510, 1505(a)(2), and 1505(b) and transfer them to the appropriate boxes on page 2.
 Report direct premiums on a written or paid-for basis, consistent with the basis required by the annual statement filed with the Superintendent of Insurance.
 For purposes of computing Schedule H, the term premium includes all amounts received as consideration for insurance or reinsurance contracts (except annuity contracts), including premium deposits, assessments, policy fees, membership fees, any separate costs by carriers assessed upon their policyholders, and all other consideration for such contracts.
-Exclude premiums for federal long-term care insurance policies under Chapter 90, Title 5, of the United States Code, and any premium under Chapter 87, Title 5, of the United States Code.
+Exclude premiums for federal long-term care insurance policies under United States Code Title 5, Chapter 90, and any premium under United States Code Title 5, Chapter 87.